-Oral HPV infection, HPV-related cancers more common in menJanuary 26th, 2012 in Cancer /
+Oral HPV infection, HPV-related cancers more common in menJanuary 26, 2012 in Medicine & Health / Cancer

 Oral HPV infection is more common among men than women, explaining why men are more prone than women to develop an HPV related head and neck cancer, according to a study presented at the Multidisciplinary Head and Neck Cancer Symposium.

 Human papillomavirus, or HPV, has recently been linked to some types of head and neck cancer that are becoming more prominent in the United States, mostly among men.
 Patients infected with oral HPV type 16 have a 14 times greater risk of developing one of these cancers, which usually form on the tonsils and at the back of the tongue.

 The correlation between HPV and oral cancer was only established in 2007, so it is not well understood how to detect or prevent these cancers.